 Pocket is not only the best Safari extension but also one of the best extensions you can have for any browser.
-If you read a lot on web, you’d love to use Pocket.
-Pocket is an inventory where you can bookmark and store articles/video or other content you find in web.
+If you read a lot on the web, you’d love to use Pocket.
+Pocket is an inventory where you can bookmark and store articles/video or other content you find on the web.
 Then, you can read the content later, as per your wish.
-It is actually a fully-fledged service and apps are available for Android and iOS also.
+It is a fully-fledged service and apps are available for Android and iOS also.

 The Safari extension integrates LastPass with your browser, and thus saves all the passwords you would need later.
 It all needs is creating a strong password as you need to set up a master password, which will work as the single key to all your web-based accounts.
 All the passwords are saved in cloud servers of LastPass.
 If all these features are concerned, every security-conscious user should depend upon this add-on.

 As you might know, DuckDuckGo is a search engine that prioritizes privacy of the users, unlike the case of Google!
 If you wanted to integrate DuckDuckGo with your Safari browser, you should have a look at this extension, which can do that job quite simply.
 Apart from the under-the-hood integration you get, the extension brings a useful toolbar as well, giving you the advanced options.

 However, as such, DuckDuckGo for Safari can turn the default search engine to DuckDuckGo, and you will get precise results without compromising your privacy or security.
 Altogether, we cannot fail to notice the importance of such an extension in an always-tracking world like this.
 So, this is indeed one of the best Safari web browser extensions to check out.

 We do know very well that we cannot limit a list of best Safari extensions into six or seven, as there might be a lot of different requirements for different users.
 However, in this article, we have tried our best to list out a few of the superb Safari extensions you would find worth using.